cirosantilli/notes/stack-overflow/machiavellic-contributor.md

     From every non-best question, link to the best you've answered.

+-   Only mark something to close or as a duplicate if it will bring you some advantage, because closing things creates enemies.

 -   follow on Twitter / RSS someone who comments on the top features of new software releases.
 E.g. for Git, follow GitHub on Twitter.
 Then run back to any question which has a new answer.

 -   always upvote the question when you answer it: